foreign-exchange/journal/korean.md

 A running journal of reflections while learning/relearning Korean.

+### 2022 Jul 09

+Reminded of the importance to remember the vision when language learning.
+It's easy to get discouraged, distracted and it's importance to have something to hold onto, to movitate you to keep going when you're just grinding.
+Still looking for the best format to document my vision.
+To be continued.

 ### 2022 Jul 08

 Two places where I need to be mindful when learning languages — getting caught in theory / dogma and tools. [[Sometimes]] these two overlap.